 Others, like trade groups that represent casinos, have predicted that the ruling would generate revenue without endangering the integrity of sports competitions.

-Analysts also believe it’s also likely to be a boon for media companies, as allowing sports betting will likely benefit them due to fans becoming more deeply invested in sporting events, which in turn will result in higher ratings for these companies.
+Analysts also believe it’s likely to be a boon for media companies, as allowing sports betting will benefit them due to fans becoming more deeply invested in sporting events which in turn will result in higher ratings for these companies.

 Whatever the case may be, Nevada’s practical and operational experience with decades of existing sports betting will be an essential factor.
-As mentioned, it won’t just be the how-to aspect of running significant sports betting pools, but also through providing an example of high-quality legislation as well as subsequent case law.
+As mentioned, it won’t just be the how-to aspect of running significant sports betting pools, but also through providing an example of high-quality legislation and case law.

 Nevada State Gaming Regulations